-In conformance with SEC Rule 15c2-12, as amended (17 CFR Part 240, §.15c2-12), the City will provide annually the updated historical financial information and operating data of the type presented in this section entitled "ANNUAL DISCLOSURE INFORMATION" to the Municipal Securities Rulemaking Board ("MSRB") through its Electronic Municipal Market Access ("EMMA") system, so long as the MSRB approves of its use.
+In conformance with SEC Rule 15c2-12, as amended (17 CFR Part 240, §.15c2-12), the City will provide annually the updated historical financial information and operating data of the type presented in this section entitled "ANNUAL DISCLOSURE INFORMATION" and the table titled "VDI Net Revenues" to the Municipal Securities Rulemaking Board ("MSRB") through its Electronic Municipal Market Access ("EMMA") system, so long as the MSRB approves of its use.
 See Appendix D, "Continuing Disclosure Certificate" herein.